sebs-scholarship/Blog/_drafts/Keeping-Costs-Low.md

 *Can't find a developer?* There are website generators and templates available, however these usually come with a cost.
-This may be the easiest thing for your organization, but you will be limited to what the generator or template is capable of and you may not have much control over the look or structure of your site.
+This may be the easiest thing for your organization, but you will be limited to what the generator or template is capable of, and you may not have much control over the look or structure of your site.

 ### Don't Reinvent the Wheel When Making Your Site